peplau/Sitecore-Stream/README.md

 **⟹ This step can be skipped if you opted to install the package Sitecore Flow - Heineken Assistant-1.0.zip**

 1. Go to /sitecore/system/Modules/Sitecore Flow/Assistants
-2. Right click on the folder "Assistants" and create a item of type Assistant
+2. Right click on the folder "Assistants" and create an item of type Assistant
 3. Give a name for your Asssistant (Eg: "Heineken")
 4. Under your assistant, right click again to create a new Document item
 5. In the Document field, Upload and select your document **(Only PDFs are supported)**.